IDMNYU/IDM_Faculty_FAQ/method_of_instruction.md

 We are able to allow one-time guests coem into class for guest lecture/crit/etc. No minors, partners, signifigant others, etc are allowed on campus.

 ## Expectations for students
-Faculty may request, via Deanna Rayment, that students who are supposed to be taking a course in a classroom do so.
+Faculty may request that students who are supposed to be taking a course in a classroom do so.
 Students who wanted to participate at a distance or asynchronously would then need to obtain an excused absence for courses they are taking remotely that are 'on-campus'.

-The majority of students should be cominng on-campus.
-The exceptions are for approved international students, remote courses, those who are quarantining/ill.
-Studnets who are remote shoudl have received a letter from Scott stating they may attend remotely.
-This may be for a few weeks until they arrive, or it may be for the semester.
-If you are unsure about a student's status after speakig with them, please email idmadvise@nyu.edu
+The majority of students should be on-campus.
+The exceptions after the first few weeks are for those who are quarantining/ill.

-*The bare minimum support for remote students is recording any class meetings and lectures.* Ideally, you will be able to provide students with an engaging course no matter how they are getting the information.

 ## Technology
 There is no mandate to use any particular learning management system (LMS).
 NYU now uses [Brightspace as a LMS](https://brightspace.nyu.edu), which you are welcome to use.
 Some faculty prefer github, others like wordpress.
 Use what works best for you.